ReturnFI/Hysteria2/README.md

 - Change Port: Modifies the listening port for the Hysteria2 server.
 - Update Core: Updates Hysteria2 to the latest available version.
 - Uninstall Hysteria2: Removes Hysteria2 server and its configuration.

-- ### Advance: (Optional features)
+### Advance: (Optional features)

-- Install TCP Brutal: Installs TCP Brutal for additional security measures.
+- Install TCP Brutal:  The script can optionally install TCP Brutal, a tool designed to improve performance on congested networks.
-- Install WARP: Installs WARP for encrypted connection through Cloudflare.
+- Install WARP: Integrate WARP from Cloudflare to add an extra layer of encryption to your Hysteria2 connections, further protecting your online activity.
 - Configure WARP: Manages WARP integration with Hysteria2 for traffic routing.

 ## Prerequisites